toml-rs/toml/README.md

-This crate allows you to parse and modify toml documents, while preserving comments, spaces and relative order or items.
+This crate allows you to parse and modify toml documents, while *mostly* preserving comments, spaces and relative order or items.

+Things it does not preserve include:
+1. Spaces in headers, e.g. `[ ' a ' .  b ]` will be represented as [' a '.b]
+2. Children tables before parent table (tables are reordered).
+3. Scattered array of tables (tables are reordered).

+`toml_edit` is primarily tailored for [cargo-edit](https://github.com/killercup/cargo-edit/) needs.

 ## Example